machine-learning-apps/Issue-Label-Bot/README.md

 - [x] ORM - Database logging
 - [x] Ability to gather feedback (reactions)
 - [x] User interface
-- [ ] Explore using issue summarization endpoint
 - [x] Use Heroku or GitHub Actions to Deploy
+- [ ] Find more economical compute or GCP
 - [ ] Blog post :rocket: